OP-Engineering/op-aws-lc/README.md

 ```

 ## Motivation

+The main motivation is not to bring yet another crypto library to the ecosystem, but rather a FIPS certified one for hardened security requirements.

 FIPS (Federal Information Processing Standards) is a set of standards and guidelines for cryptographic modules, established by the US National Institute of Standards and Technology (NIST).
 FIPS 140-2/3 certification ensures that cryptographic modules meet rigorous security requirements for use in government and regulated industries.